-Automated Housing Referral Network is a website dedicated to helping military members locate housing in the local community near military installations.
-Visit the AHRN website for assistance.
+Homes.mil is a website dedicated to helping military members locate housing in the local community near military installations.

 Seek financial counseling prior to deciding to live in town to compare cost differences.
 Base legal should review your lease prior to signing.

 When seeking to rent in the local community, the average monthly prices are: